Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking at the opening session, Russian Foreign Minister Sergei Lavrov said that more than 10 countries, including Saudi Arabia, expressed their desire to join BRICS and the bloc is currently shaping its approach to this issue.

-According to Mr. Lavrov, the issue was discussed with Foreign Minister, Prince Faisal bin Farhan Al Saud of Saudi Arabia.
+According to Mr. Lavrov, the issue was discussed with the Foreign Minister, Prince Faisal bin Farhan Al Saud of Saudi Arabia.

 Indian Foreign Minister Subrahmanyam Jaishankar stressed that the conference sent a strong message that the multipolar world was “rebalancing” and old ways could not solve new situations.